Spider-Geddon: Plot

-Spider-Woman makes it back to Earth-616 with the crystal containing Solus' lifeforce.
-Unfortunately, she arrives at New U Technologies where she is grabbed by Jennix.
-After being hit by Spider-Woman's venom blasts, Jennix instructs Daemos to share his food with Brix and Bora.
-As Daemos starts to feed off of Spider-Woman, she states that she got her powers from a radiation blast which makes her unpalatable to the Inheritors.
-Jennix instructs Daemos to place Spider-Woman in stasis so that Jennix can study her later.
-Jennix then uses the crystal in the cloning machine enabling Solus to live again.
-Solus plans to reward his children with a feast like never before.
-Meanwhile, on Earth-13, Miles Morales informs Spider-Man of Earth-1048 that this world is where the Spider-Army first fought Solus and killed the Enigma Force-powered Spider-Man.
-Superior Spider-Man explains to Norman Osborn of Earth-44145 that they are on Earth-13 to analyze the Enigma Force.
-Spider-Man of Earth-18199 advises Spider-Man of Earth-1048 to not let his Mary Jane get away as Spider-Man of Earth-1048 compares Miles with his world's version of Miles.
-Spider-Punk of Earth-138 informs the rest of Superior Spider-Man's group that Solus lives again.
-Norman Osborn of Earth-44145 takes Spiders-Man of Earth-11580 to Loomworld which Norman saw in his vision.
-They find Karn dead and the Web of Life and Destiny unguarded.
-Spiders-Man of Earth-11580 has his spiders eat Karn's corpse as Norman Osborn of Earth-44145 plans to have no Web of Life and Destiny to keep inter-dimensional travel from happening.
-Aboard Leopardon, Superior Spider-Man's group are analyzing possible recruits like a Spider-Cop and a Tyrannosaurus.
-Before any new recruits can be obtained, the spider-watches malfunction because of what is happening on Loomworld.
-As Spiders-Man of Earth-11580 sends his spiders to different Earths, Norman Osborn of Earth-44145 blows up the Web of Life and Destiny.
-Back on Leopardon, Superior Spider-Man figures out that someone has trapped them on Earth-616 with the Inheritors.
-As Pavitr and Octavia work on a way to fix it, Superior Spider-Man takes Ben Reilly to the Transamerica Pyramid where they find that Jennix has cobbled together more cloning vats.
+Spider-Woman makes it back to Earth-616 with the crystal containing Solus' life force, but is captured by Jennix.
+Jennix uses the crystal in tandem with the cloning machine, which resurrects Solus.
+Spider-Punk informs the rest of Superior Spider-Man's group of Solus' resurrection.
+Osborn takes Spiders-Man to Loomworld, where they find Karn dead and the Web of Life and Destiny unguarded.
+Spiders-Man has his spiders eat Karn's corpse as Osborn destroys the Web of Life and Destiny to prevent inter-dimensional travel.
+On Takuya Yamashiro's mecha Leopardon, Superior Spider-Man figures out that someone has trapped them on Earth-616 with the Inheritors.
+As Pavitr and Octavia work on a way to fix it, Superior Spider-Man takes Ben Reilly to the Transamerica Pyramid, where they find that Jennix has cobbled together more cloning vats.
 Superior Spider-Man knocks out Ben Reilly and hands him over to the Inheritors as part of a deal that includes Solus sparing Earth-616.
 Solus agrees to show Earth-616 mercy with no promises towards anyone who displeases the Inheritors.
-As Superior Spider-Man leaves, the Inheritors close in on an unconscious Ben Reilly.
-Miles Morales is able to use the Enigma Energy fragments to send out a message as an angered Enigma Force arrives.
+As Superior Spider-Man leaves, the Inheritors close in on an unconscious Ben Reilly and Miles Morales summons the Enigma Force.